Sage-Bionetworks/raadctools/R/README.md

 Running checks to validate data frame format...

  Error in getRAADC2::validate_predictions(predictions) :
-  Predictions not of the format PatientID,Treatment
+  Predictions not of the format PatientID,RespondingSubgroup
 ```

 Otherwise, you should see: